vandanapareek/class-management/README.md

 cd class-management
 ```

+4. Create a copy of the .env.example file located in the project root and rename it to .env.

+By default, the .env.example file provides the recommended default values for a local development environment using Docker.
+Feel free to modify these values according to your specific requirements.

+### Run the app using Docker

-4. Start the app using Docker Compose:
+1. Start the app using Docker Compose:

 ```bash
 docker-compose up --build
 ```

-5. The app will be running on http://localhost:8080.
+2. The app will be running on http://localhost:8080.

 ### Run the test-app using Docker

-1. Make sure you have Docker installed.

-2. Run the following command to start the test environment:
+1. Run the following command to start the test environment:

 ```bash
 docker-compose -f docker-compose.test.yml up  --build
 ```

-3. Wait for the containers to start and initialize.
+2. Wait for the containers to start and initialize.

-4. The test-app will be running on http://localhost:8081
+3. The test-app will be running on http://localhost:8081

-5. Execute the tests using the following command:
+4. Execute the tests using the following command:

 ```bash
 docker-compose -f docker-compose.test.yml exec api-test go test -v ./internal/test/...
 ```

-6. You can stop and remove the test environment by running:
+5. You can stop and remove the test environment by running:

 ```bash
 docker-compose -f docker-compose.test.yml down